 Other ways to reduce your cat's stress level:

 - Get a new scratching post

 - For hard surfaces, clean the area completely with your regular cleaning product.
-Afterwards, go over the area with a 50/50 mixture of white vinegar and warm water to help neutralize odors.
+Afterward, go over the area with a 50/50 mixture of white vinegar and warm water to help neutralize odors.
 An enzymatic pet odor remover (found in pet stores) is also very effective for removing any traces of odors left behind.

-- For carpet, rugs and other fabric materials, blot the urine with paper towels until it’s totally absorbed.
+- For carpet, rugs, and other fabric materials, blot the urine with paper towels until it’s totally absorbed.
 Don’t rub, because that makes odors harder to remove.